inmanta/inmanta-core/docs/model_developers/modules.rst

 The setup.cfg metadata file
 ---------------------------
 The ``setup.cfg`` file defines metadata about the module.
-The code snippet provides an example about what this ``setup.cfg`` file looks like:
+The following code snippet provides an example about what this ``setup.cfg`` file looks like:

 .. code-block:: ini